Picodi statement regarding the study „Minimum Wages Around the World”

 In 2020, the highest year to year increase in the minimum wage was noted in Nigeria (64.8 per cent).
 However, after converting into USD, this amount is still one of the lowest ($74).
 In some countries, like the US, Spain, South Africa or Latvia, the minimum wage remained unchanged.
 In Kazakhstan, the minimum wage didn’t change, but the actual amount that a worker gets into his pocket decreased, because of higher health insurance.

-Pakistan ranked 8 out of 54 countries included in the report.
-In 2020, the monthly pay is 16.7 per cent higher than in the previous year (Rs.
-15,000 compared to Rs.
-17,500).
-In comparison, the minimum wage increased by 7.8 per cent in India, 7.5 per cent in Russia, and 4.8 per cent in the UK.
+The Philippines ranked 39th out of 54 countries included in the report.
+In 2020, the monthly net pay is 3.2 per cent higher than in the previous year (₱7,139 compared to ₱6,920 for a full-time employee, based on the mean value of minimum wage rates for all regions and sectors).
+In comparison, the minimum wage increased by 9.1 per cent in Malaysia, 8.7 per cent in Hong Kong, and 1.6 per cent in Thailand.

 Basic food products

 Just like the previous year, we decided to confront the minimum wage with food prices.
 The shopping basket created for the purpose of this report consists of eight items: bread, milk, eggs, rice, cheese, meat, fruits and vegetables.
 Even though this list is short and frugal, these products meet the nutritional needs of an adult and their prices are constantly monitored around the world.

 At the beginning of 2020, food prices from the list are as follows: